Utah Deaf History and Culture

 Author's Note

 Dr. Sanderson's unwavering support for the Deaf community, both in Utah and beyond, has made a significant difference.
 I feel fortunate to have met him and to have learned about his inspiring journey while working on the history website.
+His personal touch and the time he devoted to connecting with each of us made his impact even more profound.

 Jodi Christel Becker